circleci/circleci-docs/jekyll/_cci2/docker-compose.md

 If you want to use docker compose to manage a multi-container setup, use the `machine` key in your `config.yml` file and use docker-compose as you would normally. **Note: There is an overhead for provisioning a machine executor and use of the `machine` key may require additional fees in a future pricing update.**

 The overhead delay with `machine` is a result of spinning up a private Docker server.
 In contrast, the `docker` key runs the executor on a shared Docker server that is already provisioned.
-To secure your builds, some Docker behavior on this executor is not allowed and restricts your ability to use docker-compose.
+To secure your {% comment %} TODO: Job {% endcomment %}builds, some Docker behavior on this executor is not allowed and restricts your ability to use docker-compose.

 For example, use of volumes is restricted.
 If you have a docker-compose file that shares local directories with a container, it is possible to do this with the `machine` key, but not with `docker`.
 Even though using `docker` combined with `setup_remote_docker` provides a remote engine similar to the one created with docker-machine, volume mounting and port forwarding do not work as expected in this setup.